Tips & HacksBasic Tips To Ensure Online Safety

 Be Careful Who You Meet Online

 Here's another basic tip to ensure online safety.
-Meeting people online is not the same as meeting folk IRL.
+Meeting people online is not the same as meeting folk in real life.

 Always be wary of accepting requests from people you don’t know.
 Most social media profiles can be set to filter out contacts that you don’t have some connection with.

 This danger is also present in online dating.
-Around a third of people who use online dating have had their devices infected with malware instead of 12% of people who don’t.
+Around a third of people who use online dating have infected their devices with malware instead of 12% of people who don’t.

 Reviewing all security protocols is therefore essential when meeting people online.